hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

     Signals saved as ``.nxs`` by this plugin can be loaded normally and the original_metadata, signal data, axes, metadata and learning_results will be restored.
 Model information is not currently stored.
-    Nexus does not store how the data should be displayed.
+    NeXus does not store how the data should be displayed.
     To preserve the signal details an additional navigation attribute is added to each axis to indicate if it is a navigation axis.

 Inspecting
 ^^^^^^^^^^
-Looking in a Nexus or HDF file for specific metadata is often useful - e.g. to find what position a specific stage was at.
+Looking in a NeXus or HDF file for specific metadata is often useful - e.g. to find what position a specific stage was at.
 The methods ``read_metadata_from_file`` and ``list_datasets_in_file`` can be used to load the file contents or list the hdf datasets contained in a file.
 The inspection methods use the same ``metadata_key`` or ``dataset_key`` as when loading.